 Intimate, classy, and with the finest personal attention of any gay resort in Palm Springs, the Hacienda at Warm Sands (586 S. Warm Sands Dr., 760-327-8111) lies in the heart of the gay-resort district for which it is named.
 A well-trained, easygoing staff tends to guests every need, and the perks are many: beautiful complimentary breakfast and lunch spreads, a self-service laundry with free supplies, an extensive library with books and periodicals - there's even a pillow menu, so that you'll get a great night's sleep in your cushy room.
 The decor is posh yet casual enough for relaxation - think French doors with plantation shutters, Asian furniture, two-man showers (in top suites).
 The grounds are meticulously kept, with tile walkways, two pools, and a gurgling Spanish fountain.

-The former Zoso morphed recently into the Hard Rock Hotel Palm Springs (150 S. Indian Canyon Dr., 760-325-9676).
-Long a favorite option for many gay men and lesbians who appreciate the property's downtown location, the hotel is just steps from the gay-bar and restaurant action along Arenas Road and nearby blocks.
-Compared with other Hard Rock hotels, this 163-room property is rather boutique-y.
-Rooms are have been decadently revamped with white-leather headboards, purple walls and accents, 42-inch flat-screen TVs, and rock-themed artwork - they're big, too, with standard rooms at nearly 500 square feet (and all have balconies).
-There's also a casual but eye-catching cafe called Sessions and a lively if touristy bar and lounge.
-The rebranding has definitely given this property (pictured here as the Zoso) a more vibrant and youthful look, and Hard Rock is working hard to court gay visitors to Palm Springs, although it's not clear yet how popular the property will be with the LGBT set, given all the competition.
+Long a favorite option for many gay men and lesbians who appreciate the Hotel Zoso's downtown location (150 S. Indian Canyon Dr., 760-325-9676), the hotel is just steps from the gay-bar and restaurant action along Arenas Road and nearby blocks.
+This 163-room property is rather boutique-y.
+Briefly a Hard Rock Hotel, the rooms are have been decadently revamped with purple walls and accents, and 42-inch flat-screen TVs.
+They're big, too, with standard rooms at nearly 500 square feet (and most have balconies or terraces, some with views of the San Jacinto Mountains).
+There's also a casual but eye-catching cafe called The Kitchen, a pool, and a lively, if touristy, bar and lounge.
+The hotel is pet-friendly.

 This steamy compound in the heart of the Warm Sands neighborhoods makes no apologies about catering heavily to guys on the make (couples, singles...groups).
 The 24-room INNDulge (601 Grenfall Rd., 760-327-1408) is super-cruisy, but it's also well-maintained, with a respectful and fun staff, and with a bright, clean, and sunny vibe.
 You could stay here without feeling any pressure to socialize, but if it's quiet you want, you might want to choose another property.
 Rooms here have rustic pine and wrought-iron furnishings, but guests tend to spend a lot of time sunning on the grounds and around the pool, working out in the gym, and making new friends among fellow guests.
 Rates are about average for gay PS resorts, a good value considering the above-average accommodations and very fun ambiance.